-2.3 Water sampling for stable isotope (δ^2 H and δ^{18} O) analysis
+2.3 Water sampling for stable isotope ( $\delta^2$ H and $\delta^{18}$ O) analysis

-Previously unpublished data we obtainedOur previous results_have shown that the isotopic composition of xylemtrunk water of S. matsudana trees did not match soil water in the dual-isotope space from May to September 2018 (Fig. S2).
-To assess the impact of soil water heterogeneity on root water uptakeThus, to assess the TWW hypothesis that separation of the bound water used by plants and mobile water strongly contributes to isotopic deviation (Brooks et al., 2010), we collected mobile and bulk soil water in 2019.
+- Our previous results have shown that the isotopic composition of xylem water of S. matsudana tree did not match soil water in the dual-isotope space from May to September 2018 (Fig. S2).
+Thus, to assess the TWW hypothesis that separation of the bound water used by plants and mobile water strongly contributes to isotopic deviation (Brooks et al., 2010), we collected mobile and bulk soil water in 2019.
 Due to effects of drought, mobile water samples could not be obtained continuously from May to July 2019 (Table S1).
-So, high frequency sampling (ca. 3-day temporal resolution) was applied to analyze the causes and locations of isotope-isotopic deviation within during the period when mobile water was available (i.e. from August 4 to September 15 2019) when mobile water was available.
-Soil water from 0-160 cm depths (bulk soil water, N=247; mobile water, N=191), groundwater (N=22), plants' xylemtrunk water (N=61) and root water (N=156) were collected for the hydrogen and oxygen isotopic analyses.
-For these analyses, pPrecipitation samples were collected as soon as a rain event ended from a polyethylene funnel and bottle, with a plastic ball placed in the funnel to reduce evaporation.
+So, high frequency sampling (ca. 3-day temporal resolution) was applied to analyze the causes and locations of isotope deviation within the period (August 4 to September 15 2019) when mobile water was available.
+Soil - 125 water from 0-160 cm depths (bulk soil water, N=247; mobile water, N=191), groundwater (N=22), plants' xylem water (N=61) and root water (N=156) were collected for the hydrogen and oxygen isotopic analyses.
+For these analyses, precipitation samples were collected as soon as a rain event ended from a polyethylene funnel and bottle, with a plastic ball placed in the funnel to reduce evaporation.
 Groundwater samples were collected at a water well located about 300 m from the soil and root sampling plot.
-At our study site, the mean groundwater table depth was 3.6 m and groundwater samples were collected at ca. 30 cm depth from its surface.
-Soil samples were collected at 10 cm intervals from 0-100 cm depths and 20 cm intervals from 100-160 cm depths at each of the three sampling sites (Site1, N=68; Site 2, N=69; Site 3, N=62).
-These soil samples were rapidly placed in 10 mL vials and sealed with caps then the caps were secured with Parafilm, then kept in a cool box until storage in the lab at -20°C. The soil samples of each layer were divided into two groups: one for isotopic analysis and the other for determination of gravimetric soil water content (GWC, %) by the drying method (105°C for 12 h).
+Soil samples were collected at 10 cm intervals from 0-100 cm depths and 20 cm intervals from 100-160 cm depths.
+The soil samples of each layer were divided into two groups: one for isotopic analysis and the other for determination of gravimetric soil water content (GWC, %) by the drying method (105°C for 12 h).
 In parallel, mobile water was sampled at 20, 30, 50, 100 and 150 cm depths using suction lysimeters when water was present.
 Each lysimeter consisted of a porous cup with two inserted tubes that allowed creation of the vacuum in the lysimeter and sampling of soil water by injecting air into the lysimeter (Fig. 1b).
 A tension of 60 kPa was applied to each suction lysimeter.

-Tree samples were collected simultaneously with the soil sampling campaignes.
+Tree samples were collected simultaneously with the soil sampling campaign.
 These consisted of twigs collected from the south-facing side of three S. matsudana trees at 250 cm height on each sampling occasion.
-In addition, samples of trunk at selected tree heights (150, 250, 350, 450 cm) were collected on August 18, 2019.
-Bark and phloem were peeled from fully suberized branches was peeled from the twigs and all leaves were removed to avoid perturbance of xylemtrunk water isotopic signatures composition by fractionation.
-Pieces of the de-barked and de-leaved twigs, 30 mm long, were then immediately placed in 10 mL vials, and the vials were sealed with caps then the caps were secured with wrapped in parafilm Parafilm.
-These samples were also kept in a cool box until storage in the lab at 4°C. In addition, samples of xylem at selected tree heights (150, 250, 350, 450 cm) and root samples at selected soil depths (0 160 cm with 20 cm intervals) and horizontal distances (0 80 cm with 40 cm intervals, excavated as described in Section 2.2) were collected on August 18, 2019.
-Similarly, of 30 mm long pieces of the de barked twigs were immediately placed in 10 mL vials and wrapped in parafilm.
+Bark was peeled from the twigs and all leaves were removed to avoid perturbance of xylem water isotopic signatures by fractionation.
+Pieces of the de-barked and de-leaved twigs, 30 mm long, were then immediately placed in 10 mL vials and wrapped in parafilm.
+In addition, samples of xylem at selected tree heights (150, 250, 350, 450 cm) and root samples at selected soil depths (0-160 cm with 20 cm intervals) and horizontal distances (0-80 cm with 40 cm intervals, excavated as described in Section 2.2) were collected on August 18, 2019.
+Similarly, of 30 mm long pieces of the de-barked twigs were immediately placed in 10 mL vials and wrapped in parafilm.